 Dress Warmly

-Northern Lights viewing often takes place in cold, wintery conditions.
-So make sure you’re prepared with the right clothing for Arctic nights.
+Northern Lights viewing often takes place in cold, wintry conditions.
+So make sure you're prepared with the right clothing for Arctic nights.

 Photography Tips